 Stand up straight with dumbbells in your hands.
 Lift your hands back and up about 8 inches.
 This is your start position.
 Lift your arms back and up as high as you can, keeping your arms close to your body.
 Lower your arms back to the start position as you inhale, to complete one rep. Pulse the weights up and down quickly for as long as you can.
 As soon as you feel the burn, do 5 more reps to complete your set.

 Stand holding dumbbells.
 Bend your arms, then over slightly, with a neutral back.
 This is your start position.
 Keeping your elbows in close to your body, extend both dumbbells back and up, until your arms are extended straight behind you.
 Hold for a count, then reverse the movement, lowering the dumbbells back down to the start position to complete one rep.

 Woohoo!
-That’s it.
-Repeat each exercise 15 times, for 4 sets to complete your workout.
+That’s all of the bat wing exercises in this workout.
+Repeat each exercise 15 times, for 4 sets to complete this bat wing workout.

-Leave me a comment to let me know if you felt the burn.
+Leave me a comment to let me know if you felt the burn in your bat wings.

 Results using my Total Transformation Program

 If you liked this workout you’ll love these workouts, too.